 It’s About Making Smart Choices About Using Your Time

-The second way to quickly earn back time is to see if you’re doing things or others that they can do themselves.
+The second way to quickly earn back time is to see if you’re doing things for others that they can do themselves.
 Kids are the perfect example.
-We start out fixing their breakfast, making their lunch, cleaning up after them, picking out their clothes, and making sure their backpack is packed and ready to do.
+We start fixing their breakfast, making their lunch, cleaning up after them, picking out their clothes, and ensuring their backpack is packed and ready to do.
 When they are younger, we have to do these things, but we continue to do them all too often long after they’re capable of doing things independently.
-The same goes for things we do for our spouses.
+The same goes for items we do for our spouses.

 Maybe there was a time when you had less to do in the morning, and it made sense to take on the majority of morning chores.
 Did things change, and if so, is it time to lighten your load and get help from your partner?
-A few small changes may be all it takes to make the time in your busy morning for what’s important to you.
+A few small changes may be all it takes to make time for what’s important to you in your busy morning.

 3. Schedule Your Time to Craft

 Once you know when you want to craft, schedule it.
 Make crafting part of your day.
-Please write it on your calendar and your Do List, whether you schedule time in the morning, lunch, or later in the evening.
+Please write it on your calendar and To-Do List, whether you plan time in the morning, lunch, or later in the evening.
 Do your best to keep your crafting appointment.
 I suggest at least 30 minutes in your day for crafting.